5.3 Recursive Data

 they permit us to create data that are

 unbounded or arbitrarily-sized.
-Given a NumList
+Given a NumList, there

 need to consider larger lists: